Top 20 cargo airports 2019: Hong Kong tops the list but demand down overall

 ACI Top 15 Cargo Airports 2019

-Hong Kong International Airport (HKIA) maintained its position as the world’s busiest cargo airport last year, but challenging market conditions led to an overall decline in demand at the top 20 hubs (full list below).
+Hong Kong International Airport (HKIA) maintained its position as the world’s busiest cargo airport last year, but challenging market conditions led to an overall decline in demand at the top 20 hubs (full list below) in 2019.

 Statistics from Airports Council International (ACI) show that the top 20 cargo airports saw their cargo volumes decline by 3.9% year on year in 2019 as they handled a combined 48m metric tonnes of cargo.

 The decline shouldn’t come as too much of a surprise, given the ongoing trade war between China and the US and various other countries.

 The top three airports from 2018 maintained their position last year.